Jai2501/Tutorial2/Tutorial2.md

 docker stop my-app
 ```

-> Note: If you do not bind volumes, such changes can not be seen in real-time, and the containers have to be stopped and run again, making the process tedious.
+> :warning: Note: If you do not bind volumes, such changes can not be seen in real-time, and the containers have to be stopped and run again, making the process tedious.
 Please refer to the section on [Binding the Current Working Directory](#binding-the-current-working-directory)

 ### Exercise